prebid/Prebid.js/modules/yahoosspBidAdapter.md

 }];
 ```
 ## Multi-Format
-**Important!** If you intend to use the yssp bidder for both Banner and Video formats please make sure:
+**Important!** If you intend to use the yahoossp bidder for both Banner and Video formats please make sure:
 1. Set the adapter as mode: 'all' - to call the SSP for both banner & video formats.
 2. Make sure the SSP placement (pos id) supports both banner & video format requests.